Domestic VAT reverse charge for building and construction services

 Which services will the reverse charge apply to?

 The reverse charge will apply to the same services currently reported under the CIS.
-For a list of landscape services included within the CIS click this link, and for a list of general construction services included within the CIS, click this link.

 The reverse charge does not apply when only materials are supplied, but does apply when the cost of materials is included within a service provided - and this is regardless of material or labour content.
 If labour and materials are on the same invoice, all are included in the reverse charge procedure.